-- Amounts may not total exactly due to rounding. - (2) Amounts shown in the year beginning January 1, 2017 row are actual amounts, based on the financial statements provided by ACERA.
-The Plan Fiduciary Net Position as of 12/31/2017 differs from the amount used for other GAS 67 purposes in that it excludes the Contingency Reserve of \$77,124,340.17 plus \$8,638,696.50 of the Gross Market Stabilization Reserve expected to be used to bring the Contingency Reserve up to 1% of total assets.
-These assets are not used in developing the projected total contributions in column (b). - (3) Years 2026-2040, 2046-2085, 2096-2105, and 2111-2130 have been omitted from this table. - (4) Column (a): Except for the "discounted value" shown for 2132, all of the projected beginning plan fiduciary net position amounts shown have not been adjusted for the time value of money. - (5) Column (b): Projected total contributions include employee and employer normal cost contributions based on closed group projections (based on covered active members as of November 30, 2016); plus employer contributions to the unfunded actuarial accrued liability; plus employer contributions to fund each year's annual administrative expenses as well as future allocations of excess earnings to the SRBR under ACERA's funding policy, both reflecting a 20-year amortization schedule.
-Contributions are assumed to occur halfway through the year, on average. - (6) Column (c): Projected benefit payments have been determined in accordance with paragraph 39 of GASB Statement No. 67, and are based on the closed group of active, inactive vested, retired members, and beneficiaries as of November 30, 2016.
+- (1) Amounts may not total exactly due to rounding. - (2) Amounts shown in the year beginning January 1, 2018 row are actual amounts, based on the financial statements provided by ACERA. - (3) Years 2027-2041, 2047-2086, 2098-2106, and 2112-2131 have been omitted from this table. - (4) Column (a): Except for the "discounted value" shown for 2133, all of the projected beginning plan fiduciary net position amounts shown have not been adjusted for the time value of money. - (5) Column (b): Projected total contributions include employee and employer normal cost contributions based on closed group projections (based on covered active members as of November 30, 2017); plus employer contributions to the unfunded actuarial accrued liability; plus employer contributions to fund each year's annual administrative expenses as well as future allocations of excess earnings to the SRBR under ACERA's funding policy, both reflecting a 20-year amortization schedule.
+Contributions are assumed to occur halfway through the year, on average. - (6) Column (c): Projected benefit payments have been determined in accordance with paragraph 39 of GASB Statement No. 67, and are based on the closed group of active, inactive vested, retired members, and beneficiaries as of November 30, 2017.
 The projected benefit payments reflect the cost of living increase assumption of 3.00% per annum for Tiers 1 and 3, and 2.00% per annum for Tiers 2 and 4.
-The projected benefit payments include the Non-OPEB Supplemental Retiree Benefits Reserve (SRBR) benefits to the extent the current Non-OPEB SRBR (including the portion of deferred investment gain as of December 31, 2017 that is expected to be allocated to the SRBR) supports those benefits.
+The projected benefit payments include the Non-OPEB Supplemental Retiree Benefits Reserve (SRBR) benefits to the extent the current Non-OPEB SRBR supports those benefits.
 Benefit payments are assumed to occur halfway through the year, on average.
 In accordance with paragraph 31.b.(1)(e) of GASB Statement No. 67, the long-term expected rate of return on Plan investments of 7.25% per annum was applied to all periods of projected benefit payments to determine the discount rate. - In addition, the projected benefit payments in column (c) include an amount equal to 0.60% of the beginning-of-year market value to reflect the approximated outflow of future allocations to the SRBR.
 This outflow has an estimated present value of \$0.77 billion.
-This present value of outflow is expected to be sufficient to pay for the remaining present value of the non-OPEB SRBR benefits of \$0.14 billion as well as the remaining present value of the OPEB SRBR benefits of \$0.25 billion. - (7) Column (d): Projected administrative expenses are calculated as approximately 0.24% of the beginning plan fiduciary net position amount.
-The 0.24% portion was based on the actual fiscal year 2017 administrative expenses as a percentage of the beginning plan fiduciary net position amount as of January 1, 2017.
+This present value of outflow is expected to be sufficient to pay for the remaining present value of the non-OPEB SRBR benefits of \$0.16 billion as well as the remaining present value of the OPEB SRBR benefits of \$0.46 billion. - (7) Column (d): Projected administrative expenses are calculated as approximately 0.21% of the beginning plan fiduciary net position amount.
+The 0.21% portion was based on the actual fiscal year 2018 administrative expenses as a percentage of the beginning plan fiduciary net position amount as of January 1, 2018.
 Administrative expenses are assumed to occur halfway through the year, on average. - (8) Column (e): Projected investment earnings are based on the assumed investment rate of return of 7.25% per annum. - (9) As illustrated in this Exhibit, the Plan's fiduciary net position was projected to be available to make all projected future benefit payments for current Plan members.
 In other words, there is no projected "cross-over date" when projected benefits are not covered by projected assets.
-Therefore, the long-term expected rate of return on Plan investments of 7.25% per annum was applied to all periods of projected benefit payments to determine the total pension liability as of December 31, 2017 shown earlier in this report, pursuant to paragraph 44 of GASB Statement No. 67.
+Therefore, the long-term expected rate of return on Plan investments of 7.25% per annum was applied to all periods of projected benefit payments to determine the total pension liability as of December 31, 2018 shown earlier in this report, pursuant to paragraph 44 of GASB Statement No. 67.

-5531160v8/05579.025
+5574842v4/05579.025